dlord/spigot-docker/README.md

 volume container.
 You can create one with the following command:

     docker run --name minecraft-data -v /var/lib/minecraft java:7 true

-The startup script updates the permissions of the data volumes before running Spigot.
-You are free to modify the contents of these directories without worrying about permissions.

-For some Spigot plugins, this location would cause unnecessary confusion due to how Minecraft handles world paths.
-Should you wish to use the default location (under `/opt/minecraft`), you may need to provide your own `server.properties`.

 ### Environment Variables